 How to make salmon rillettes

-Begin by adding minced shallots to white wine and bring to a boil.
-Simmer for a couple minutes until the shallots are tender.
-Next add fresh salmon cubed into 1-inch pieces.
-Gently poach the salmon for another few minutes until just cooked through.
 Remove the mixture from the heat, and use a slotted spoon to strain out the salmon pieces onto a baking sheet or dish lined with a paper towel.
-Strain the wine and reserve the cooked shallots, and add them to the poached salmon.
-Cool completely before moving on (it shouldn’t take too long since everything is cut up small).
+Then, strain the wine and reserve the cooked shallots, and add them to the poached salmon.
+Cool completely before moving on (it shouldn’t take too long since everything is cut up small) (PHOTO 4).

 These rillettes are a revelation.
 They are an excellent starter to any meal, French, seafood-based, or otherwise.
 Your guests will never know how easy it is to prepare (guests at Le Bernardin never guess either!).
 It’s a far easier way to enjoy some of the gourmet bites at one of the world’s best restaurants from the comfort of your own kitchen.